 • Urology

 Urology is the study of the urinary and reproductive organs, and the treatment of associated problems and diseases.
-Our main focus in urology is on nocturia (the need to get up several times during the night to urinate) and nocturnal enuresis (NE), more commonly known as bedwetting.
-Both conditions are usually caused by an overproduction of urine at night, and both can have a significant impact on a person's quality of life.
+One of our focus areas in urology is nocturnal enuresis (NE), more commonly known as bedwetting.

-Additionally, our second main focus is prostate cancer, one of the most common cancers amongst men.
-This disease may not show any symptoms in the early stages, and is often discovered during a routine check-up.
+A second focus is prostate cancer, one of the most common cancers amongst men.
+This disease may not show any symptoms in the early stages and is often discovered during a routine check-up.
 The treatment options vary depending on the stage of the cancer at the time of diagnosis.
-The growth of prostate cancer is dependent on testosterone; therefore many treatments are aimed at reducing the level of testosterone in the body.
+The growth of prostate cancer is dependent on testosterone; therefore, many treatments are aimed at reducing the level of testosterone in the body.

-If you are a patient or carer looking for more information, please click on the following links:
+If you are a patient or carer looking for more information, please see our page:

 Bedwetting